iw108/django-react/README.md

 touch frontend/templates/frontend/index.html
 ```
 A boilerplate can be used to create a generic HTML5 template.
 This template will be rendered by
-Django therefore you can use template tags etc. a ```div``` with an id needs to be included for React
+Django, therefore you can use template tags.
+A ```div``` with an id needs to be included for React
 to work.
+Add Js and Css links for bootstrap here if you are using that.

 Create a view in ```frontend/views.py``` that utilizes  the newly made template and incorporate this view
 as per standard Django.